MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W2D4**
+* Attend the first coding challenge.
+Do this every day until you've completed all the challenges.
 * Start reading about algorithms [here][algorithms-curriculum].
 * Find a few online lectures over the weekend to complement these.
 * Attend the Negotiations lecture.